Last updated on November 11th, 2021 at 10:11 pm

 Of Italian origin, Marinara Sauce has become a staple sauce in Italian-American cuisine.
 Although Marinara Sauce and Spaghetti Sauce are used interchangeably, one should not confuse the two.
 Many recipes call for Marinara Sauce instead because of its robust flavor.

 Spaghetti Sauce is any sauce you can put on spaghetti.
-A tomato-based sauce for spaghetti is usually accompanied by veggies, meat or poultry.
+Veggies, meat, or poultry usually accompany a tomato-based sauce for spaghetti.
 Many cooks also add a bit of sugar to either sauce to cut down on the acidity of the tomatoes.
 Others may even add a hint of lemon juice or lemon zest to balance the flavors of vegetables.

 How to make this insanely tasty Marinara Sauce

 This recipe is originally from Jessica Gavin’s marinara sauce recipe.
 Now, let’s talk ingredients, tips, and steps,

 The recipe is detailed and straightforward, and easy to follow.
 Not too many people get the ratios of ingredients correctly.
 This recipe does!
 It allowed me to create variations, such as adding another type of olive oil, using dried basil instead of fresh basil.

 To make this sauce, you will need 56 ounce whole peeled tomatoes, San Marzano recommended (as mentioned by Jessica Gavin).
 And it does make sense!

 You do have to use the best ingredients when cooking if you want unique and delicious dishes.
 Do not use crushed tomatoes, as a few cooks will do.
 Not the same taste at all!